+You must have at least one research partner.
 The research partner(s) must have a proven track record of securing research funding and delivering high quality research.
-The research partner should hold funding for the duration of the planned partnership from funders such as UKRI, NIHR, or significant third sector research funders.
-They must also be based at an organisation eligible to hold research council funding (e.g. HEIs, NHS bodies with research capacity and eligible public sector research establishments).
+The research partner must be able to provide a suitably stable environment for the duration of the award.
+This is typically evidenced by holding funding for the duration of the planned partnership, from funders such as UKRI, NIHR, or significant third sector research funding (e.g., HEIs, NHS bodies with research capacity and eligible to hold research council funding (e.g., HEIs, NHS bodies with research capacity and eligible public sector research establishments).
 Further information on eligible organisations can be found on the UK Research and Innovation (UKRI) website.
 The research partner must hold a contract of employment with the host research organisation for the duration of the award.

+You must include the research partner within the application as a co-investigator.
 A letter of support from the research partner(s) indicating their support must be included as part of the application.